-Education Savings Accounts are helping families across the country, giving families and students hope and access to education paths that work for them.
+Education Savings Accounts (ESA), called Empowerment Scholarship Accounts in Missouri, are helping families across the country, giving families and students hope and access to education paths that work for them.

 With an ESA, families are no longer limited to the offerings of their assigned neighborhood schools.
 Instead, they have the freedom to customize the best learning environment for their child based on their needs.